titi1233/Unit-25-assignment-2/README.md

 you can use it in visual studio and run it and use each form to create a teacher and a student

 # technologies used
-visual studio snipping tool
+visual studio snipping tool visual basic also

-# your name and date
+# Alex 23/5/2025
 you can put in a name and a date to make it fully working for the student and the teacher also

 # how this project simulates realworld work experience